Sabrinas Organizing

 • Clean dishes and dry and put away.
 Stop just putting them on the drying rack.
 Put them away after you dry them.

 • Clear junk mail off the countertops.
 Paper clutter can get out of hand quickly.
-So, have a recycling bin and shredder nearby to take care of the tasks immediately.
+So, have a recycling bin (Affiliate Link) and shredder (Affiliate Link) nearby to take care of the tasks immediately.

 • Take out racks and set the self-clean on your oven.
 Your oven probably has a self-cleaning feature.
 Starting it at home can clean the oven while doing something else.